Kōhei Funae

-Kōhei Funae (船江 恒平, Funae Kōhei) is a Japanese professional shogi player ranked 6-dan.
+Kōhei Funae (船江 恒平, Funae Kōhei) is a Japanese professional shogi player ranked 7-dan.

-Early life
+Early life, amateur shogi and apprentice professional

 Funae was born on April 27, 1987, in Kakogawa, Hyōgo.
 He learned how to play shogi from his grandfather when he was about five years old.
 When he was a second-grade student elementary school student, Funae started to regularly go to the Kakogawa Shogi Center where he met shogi professional Keita Inoue for the first time.
 Funae finished runner-up to fellow future professional Issei Takazaki in the 23rd Elementary School Student Meijin Tournament in 1998.
 Later that same year, Funae entered the Japan Shogi Association's apprentice school under Inoue's guidance at the rank of 6-kyū.

 Funae steadily advanced through the apprentice school ranks and was promoted to 1-kyū in 2001.
 His progress, however, slowed at that point and he wasn't promoted to 1-dan until March 2003.
 Funae was promoted to the rank 3-dan in 2006, and entered the 39th 3-dan League in April 2006.
 Funae's progress, however, once again slowed and he did not obtain full professional status and the corresponding rank of 4-dan until October 2010 after he finished second in the 47th 3-dan League with a record of 13 wins and 5 losses.